Lorite/lorite-personal-learning/README.md

     git clone git@github.com:Lorite/lorite-personal-learning.git
     ```

-3. Open VS Code using the VS Code workspace file in the root of the repository.
+3. Open VS Code using the VS Code workspace file (.ws.code-workspace) in the root of the repository.

     ```bash
     cd lorite-personal-learning